pulumi/docs/content/blog/copilot-lessons/index.md

 ---
 **Artur Laksberg is on the Copilot team here at Pulumi.
 Copilot is an AI assistant for cloud infrastructure.
 Today he shares key lessons from bringing Copilot to production—including an unexpected discovery about AI hallucinations.**

-While reviewing user feedback for Pulumi Copilot, our AI assistant for cloud infrastructure, one message caught my eye: "Your tool doesn't know anything!".
+While reviewing user feedback for Pulumi Copilot, Pulumi's AI assistant for cloud infrastructure, one message caught my eye: "Your tool doesn't know anything!".
 Having just made some changes, I braced for the worst.
 But the evals were still looking strong, so what was going on?

 <!--more-->